matrix-org/matrix.org/CONTENT.md

-description = "A Matrix server which can only reply status code 418" author = "Your name or organisation" maturity = "PICK ONE Stable OR Beta OR Alpha OR Obsolete" language = "The programminglanguage of your server.
-For example 'Python'" licence = "An spdx license code" repository = "https://github.com/example-org/example-repo" room = "#your-matrix-room:example.com"
+description = "A Matrix server which can only reply status code 418" author = "Your name or organisation" maturity = "PICK ONE Stable OR Beta OR Alpha OR Obsolete" language = "The programming language of your server.
+For example 'Python'" licence = "PICK ONE identifier from https://spdx.org/licenses/" repository = "https://github.com/example-org/example-repo" room = "#your-matrix-room:example.com"
 ```